amari17/amari17.github.io/README.md

 # amari17.github.io
-This repository holds the materials for the creation of a webpage using Github pages.
+My name is Amarillys.
+This repository holds the materials for my Github homepage and is a work in progress.
+Created 02/14/17.